SunHaozhe/SunHaozhe.github.io/_posts/2019-06-26-python-multiprocessing-gather.md

  299. 319.]
 ```

-This experiment was run on Linux-4.9.125-linuxkit-x86_64-with-Ubuntu-18.04-bionic (indeed, in a docker Virtual Machine).
+This experiment was run on Linux-4.9.125-linuxkit-x86_64-with-Ubuntu-18.04-bionic (indeed, in a docker Virtual Machine) with Python 3.6.8.